News & Trending Jobs & Career News

 Driving instructors teach others how to drive a vehicle.
 Instructors work on a part-time or full-time basis, which can help if you are looking for a side hustle to supplement your income.

-You usually only need a driver’s license and high school diploma, making it easy to qualify for the position.
-This is another job where pay varies.
+You usually only need a driver's license and a high school diploma, making it easy to qualify for the position.

 Air traffic controller

-Air traffic controllers are responsible for plane traffic at airports, moving planes from one location to another, and monitoring traffic issues.
+Air traffic controllers are responsible for managing plane traffic at airports, directing planes from one location to another, and addressing any traffic issues that may arise.

-This job does require an associate or bachelor’s degree as well as additional training, but the median annual salary is $137,380.
+This job requires an associate's or bachelor's degree, as well as additional training.

 Library assistant